 head– contains the HTML tags added by Rank Math

-Now, you can make use of the head data in your favorite front-end web app and still take advantage of Rank Math’s on-page optimization.
+Now, you can use the head data in your favourite front-end web app and still take advantage of Rank Math’s on-page optimization.

 2 Allow Firewall to Access Rank Math’s REST Endpoint

 If you’re unable to access Rank Math’s REST endpoint, it is possible that your website uses any security plugin that blocks your access to Rank Math’s endpoint.
-To ensure that you’re able to retrieve the meta tags with this method, you’ll need to whitelist the following REST API endpoint in your firewall.
+To ensure that you can retrieve the meta tags with this method, you’ll need to whitelist the following REST API endpoint in your firewall.

 3 Fixing Errors with REST API Endpoint

 In case you’re receiving an error message while attempting to retrieve meta tags, the following steps will help you resolve them.

 3.1 No Route Was Found Matching the URL and Request Method